-Y = a continuous variable (e.g., 2008 earnings from self-employment)

-β_0 = the constant, representing the value of Y when X_1 = 0

-β_1 = coefficient representing the magnitude of X_1 's effect on Y ε = the error term, representing the variance in Y unexplained by X_1

-X_I = the independent variables, such as age, human capital (e.g., level of education), availability of capital, race/ethnicity/gender, etc.
+- Y = a continuous variable (e.g., 2008 earnings from self-employment) - β_0 = the constant, representing the value of Y when X_I = 0 - β_1 = coefficient representing the magnitude of X1's effect on Y - X1 = the independent variables, such as age, human capital (e.g., level of education), availability of capital, race/ethnicity/gender, etc. - ε = the error term, representing the variance in Y unexplained by X1 in which Y is the dependent variable and μ represents the expected values of Y as a result of the effects of β , the explanatory variables.
+When we study a random distribution of Y using the linear model, we specify its expected values as a linear combination of K unknown parameters and the covariates or explanatory variables.
+When this model is applied to data in the analysis, we are able to find the statistical link between the dependent variable and the explanatory or independent variables.